All-County track & field: Broncos' Lamers made a sudden impact

 Prairie had the lone selection from the Metro Classic Conference on the all-county girls team, with its 4x200 relay team of Perry, Ava Collier-White, Mya Kennedy and Makiyah Thompson making the cut.

-For the boys track and field All-County Athlete of the Year, Park junior Jorryn Franklin won with 7 of the 10 votes from the coaches.
+For the boys track and field All-County Athlete of the Year, Park junior Jorry jorryn n Franklin won with 7 of the 10 votes from the coaches.
 Racine Lutheran senior Nathan Zawicki earned the other three votes.

 Franklin reached state in two events, the 200 and the high jump.
 He finished ninth in the 200 and third in the high jump.
 His teammate, sophomore Emmanuel Johnson, edged him out for second place in the high jump.